tjoyner/ofvioletsandlicorice/chapter2.md

 Amalia disappeared while Daniel went to sit at the table, followed by the dog that crouched at his foot, again placing his muzzle on his shoes.

-"You passed the exam," said Amalia, crossing the courtyard with a platter in hand and going to sit in front of Daniel.
+"You passed the exam," said Amalia, crossing the courtyard with a platter in hand and sitting in front of Daniel.

 "That would be?"